anqorithm/spring-minio-s3/README.md

 # Spring Boot & MinIO S3

-A demonstration project focused on a single idea: connecting a Spring Boot application to an S3-compatible object storage server using MinIO.
+A simple Java Spring Boot application demonstrating file operations using the S3 API with a self-hosted MinIO server.

 ## The Core Idea